mrowe/mikerowecode.com/_posts/2008-01-21-new-home-for-blog.md

+---
+layout: post
-New home for a blog
+title: New home for a blog
+---

 My blog has moved to a dedicated new home:
 [http://www.mikerowecode.com/](http://www.mikerowecode.com/)